 Introduction

-“Could use a little polish.
-See my specific comments below”

 “The rationale for partitioning MFC on the basis of meta-analytic co-activation is inadequate, given that this is the central means of identifying the parcels for subsequent profiling

-We have taken into account the reviewer’s specific comments, opening the introduction more broadly, and establishing the problem before jumping into the various fMRI associations with MFC.
-In the first paragraph, we also more careful outline the limitations of morphological, cytoarchitechtonic and connectivity based parcellation methods.
-In the final paragraph of the introduction we again highlight the potential advantages of co-activate based clustering:
+We have addressed all of the reviewer’s specific comments through extensive revisions to the introduction.
+We now open the introduction more broadly, and establish the problem before jumping into the various fMRI associations with MFC.
+We also more carefully outline the limitations of morphological, cytoarchitechtonic and connectivity based parcellation methods, and highlight the advantages of a co-activation based clustering in relation to previous approaches.
+Major changes can be found on pp. ?? - ??; here we highlight a few key sections:

-“In contrast to cytoarchitechtonic and connectivity based parcellations, the present analysis identified clusters with distinct signatures of functional activation across a wide range of psychological manipulations.”
+[PASTE A FEW QUOTES/PARAGRAPH THAT ADDRESS SPECIFIC CONCERNS, AND INDICATE PAGE NUMBER.]

 Method

 “a.
 Yes, but at times the complex methodology is challenging to follow.
 Specifically, the terminology is unwieldy at points (voxels, features, parcels, zones, sub-regions, and ROI's); be consistent.

+We have revised the terminology used throughout the manuscript to ensure clarity and consistency.
+We now avoid the terms “features” and “parcels”, instead referring to “topics” and “clusters”, to be consistent.
+We also now explicitly indicate that we will refer to clusters in the 3-clusters solution as “zones” and those in the 9-cluster solution as “sub-regions”.
+Finally, we consistently use the term “psychological topics” instead of “concepts”, “functions” or other such terms.

 b.
 Figure 1 is incredibly helpful, yet, is not cited in the text.
 It would be helpful to liberally cite each panel as you work your way thru the constituent methods

+We now refer to Figure 1 liberally throughout the Methods, making sure to reference every panel of Figure 1 as we proceed with our description.

 c.
 Not clear whether co-activation is w/in or b/w studies.
 If between, why?”

-We have cleaned up the terminology in various places.
-We avoid the terms “features” and “parcels”, instead referring to “topics” and “clusters”, to be consistent.
-We more explicitly denote that we will refer to clusters in the 3-clusters solution as “zones” and those in the 9-cluster solution as “sub-regions”.
-Finally, we consistently use the term “psychological topics” instead of “concepts”, “functions” or other such terms.
-Additionally, we cite every panel of Figure 1 in the methods.

-We have also unpacked the co-activation clustering methodology to elucidate that we are calculating the correlation across studies between MFC voxels and whole-brain PCA components (lines 163-186)
+We have expanded our description of the co-activation clustering methodology to indicate that we are calculating the correlation across studies between MFC voxels and whole-brain PCA components (lines 163-186).

 Furthermore, we have noted the version number of the Neurosynth database (line 152) and more clearly stated the address of where to obtain images and code to replicate the present analyses (line 161).